San Luis, Arizona: Government

 The city of San Luis uses a Council-Manager form of government, where the seven-member council appoints a city manager, city attorney, city engineer, city magistrate, chief of police and fire chief.
+The mayor is Nieves Riedel, and the city manager is Jenny Torres.

 From 1996 to 2006, the city was in a plagued by a wave of recalls.
 The City had six different mayors in a 10-year period and went through almost two dozen council members during that time.

 In January 2012, the city made national news when Alejandrina Cabrera, a city council candidate, was banned from running for office because it was claimed that she was not proficient enough in English.
 Yuma County Superior Judge John Nelson issued an order on January 25 stating that Cabrera's name be stricken from the ballot.
 Mayor Juan Carlos Escamilla had filed a lawsuit requesting that the court determine Cabrera's qualification to run for office based on her English skills.
 Cabrera had previously launched two unsuccessful recall campaigns against Escamilla, after the council raised utility rates.
 She claimed that the lawsuit was politically motivated.
 The issue was of national importance because it was reminiscent of Jim Crow Laws enacted in the southern United States between 1876 and 1965.